Four-Star Distinction for Seventh Year!

 The Library is the center for lifelong education, enrichment, and entertainment.
 Adults can find answers to their questions on a broad array of topics related to work, school, and personal life.

 The Library is teen-friendly.
-Whether teens are researching a term paper, preparing for a test, or reading for fun, Teen Librarians can help middle and high school students find what the want.
+Whether teens are researching a term paper, preparing for a test, or reading for fun, Teen Librarians can help middle and high school students find the items they need..

 Youngest patrons, from infants to older elementary school-age children, along with their parents or caregivers can enjoy a multitude of fun and educational experiences at the Library.
 Children’s Reference Librarians assist youngsters with all their informational and recreational reading needs.
 And, a year-round programming schedule is planned and conducted by professional Children’s Librarians.